Sample Hesi Exit Exam Questions

 • Create a Study Plan: Develop a realistic study schedule that allocates sufficient time to each subject area.

-• Utilize Practice Questions: Work through numerous practice questions to identify your strengths and weaknesses.
+• make use of Practice Questions: Work through numerous practice questions to identify your strengths and weaknesses.
 Analyzing incorrect answers is crucial for learning.

 • Review Course Materials: Thoroughly review your nursing textbooks, lecture notes, and other course materials.